mangrovemike/WeatherCatMosquittoBridge/README.md

 Extra Info
 ----------

+The list of channels is in the WeatherCat User manual (trixology.com/downloads/WeatherCatUserManual.pdf).

 For more details about mosquitto head to http://mosquitto.org .
 Also make sure you also check out http://mqtt.org .